 Introduction to Python Statistics Module

-Statistics module in Python furnishes the functions to statistical mathematics of numeric data.
-Some well-liked functions in statistics defined in this module can be seen.
-These modules are pretty straight forward to use.
+The statistics module in Python furnishes the functions for the statistical mathematics of numeric data.
+You can observe some popularly used statistics functions defined in this module.
+These modules are pretty straightforward to use.

-These are used with import statistics file to calculate the results of various statistical operations.
-The statistics module gives you a way to approach doing some simple math problems such as mean, median, mode, variance, standard deviation.
-The module provides calculations of mathematical statistics numeric for functions in Real valued data.
-These functions support float, int, fraction, decimal unless explicitly noted.
+Import statistics files use these to perform different statistical operations and calculate their results.
+The statistics module lets you approach simple math problems such as mean, median, mode, variance, and standard deviation.
+The module calculates numeric mathematical statistics for functions in Real valued data.
+Unless explicitly noted, these functions support float, int, fraction, and decimal.

-Programming in R is rich and dedicated to statistics, whereas Python is a language that persists general purposes of statistical modules.
-Comparatively, Python is minimal with respect to features that are of statistical analysis than R language.
+R programming focuses on statistics, while Python serves general purposes and includes statistical modules.
+Comparatively, Python is less concerning features of statistical analysis than R language.
 Nonetheless, Python has a mix of statistics and building complex analysis pipelines, where it stands rich and is an invaluable asset.
 Sadly, the statistics module is not available in Python 2.7, but you are good to go with Python 3 if you have had to use these.
-There are some third-party libraries like Scipy, Numpy and a few for professional statisticians Matlab, SAS, Minitab.
-These are high end leveled in graphing and scientific calculations.
+Some third-party libraries like Scipy, Numpy, and a few for professional statisticians, Matlab, SAS, and Minitab.
+These functions excel in graphing and scientific calculations at a high level.

 Modules of Python Statistics

-Let us get into explaining a few of all the modules of statistical – mathematical approach in Python one by one.
+Let us explain a few of the modules of statistical – mathematical approach in Python one by one.

 1. mean(data)